alaaGaafer/Auto_ML_Project/ReadMe.md

 - add time series to best models (assem and alaa)
 - complete the database (nada and zeina)
 - connect front end with back end to (all team)
+- the returned object should be serializable (alaa)

 # models